Skip to content

 Conducting manual testing

 While automated tools are helpful, they can’t catch everything.
-Manual testing helps find issues that need human judgement, like:
+Manual testing helps find issues that need human judgment, like:

 Here’s how to conduct manual testing effectively: